Leaders in veterinary dermatology, partners in care!

 Dr. Plant and his wife, Kara, live in Lake Oswego with their two children, two dogs (Jake and Jasper) and cat (Trixie).
 Dr. Plant enjoys traveling, golf, photography, and spending time with his family.

 Dr. Carnett received his B.S. in Biology from Northern Arizona University and DVM from Oregon State University.
 He served for four years in the United States Army as a veterinarian for military working dogs and family pets, providing care throughout the U.S. and abroad in Afghanistan.
 After leaving the service in 2014, he worked in private practice for a year in Salem, Oregon.
-In order to pursue his interest in veterinary dermatology, Dr. Carnett completed a one year dermatology internship at SkinVet Clinic then began a 3-year residency program in July 2016.
+In order to pursue his interest in veterinary dermatology, Dr. Carnett completed a one-year dermatology internship at SkinVet Clinic then completed a 3-year American College of Veterinary Dermatology approved residency program in June 2019.
 Dr. Carnett's professional interests are canine and feline atopic dermatitis, autoimmune disease and dermatopathology.

-Dr. Carnett lives in Portland with his wife Mallory, son, 2 pugs (Fuji and Booboo) and Persian cat (Mr. Kitters).
-He is a member of the American Veterinary Medical Association, Portland Veterinary Medical Association, American Academy of Veterinary Dermatology and the International Society of Veterinary Dermatopathology.
+Dr. Carnett lives in Portland with his wife Mallory, son Hunter, 2 pugs (Fuji and Booboo) and an orange cat (Dan Dan).
+He is a member of the American Veterinary Medical Association, Portland Veterinary Medical Association, Marion-Polk Veterinary Association and the International Society of Veterinary Dermatopathology.

 We understand how a pet’s skin disease can impact their quality of life.
 At SkinVet Clinic, our mission is to provide dogs and cats with the most advanced skin and ear care available.